Retrial Motion Hearings 2014-15

 O'Leary had little memory of actions taken once Mulligan's phone was found.
 When Scapicchio asked, "Did they search the contents of the phone?" he said, “I don’t know if anybody did that.”
 He had "no memory" of assigning anyone to investigate the phone's contents, or of trying to find the cell phone provider, or if anyone "went into the cell phone to see the numbers."

 Prosecutor Zabin downplayed the importance of the cell phone as evidence, saying that, unlike today, when cell phones contain vital data, this was not the case back in 1993.
 Sgt.
 Detective O'Leary agreed.

 Rosa Sanchez’s two separate viewings of the unchanged photo arrays

 When Attorney Scapicchio initiated questions about witness Rosa Sanchez's photo identification of Sean Ellis, prosecutor Paul Linn said, “Rosa Sanchez’s ID has withstood scrutiny.”
-Zabin recapped the circumstances of Sanchez coming forward with information: On the afternoon of the murder, she called Officer Elvis Garcia (a relative of hers based in Area E-5) to say she was at Walgreens and "recognized someone there."
+Zabin recapped the circumstances of Sanchez coming forward with information: On the afternoon of the murder, she called Officer Elvis Garcia (a relative of hers based in Boston's Area E-5) to say she was at Walgreens and "recognized someone there."
 The tip was given to Detective John Brazil, and he and Acerra went to Rose Sanchez's home to interview her.
 On October 5th she was brought into homicide to look at two photo arrays, one created around Sean Ellis and the other around Terry Patterson.